-South Africa boasts a plethora of internationally celebrated authors, musicians, academics, politicians, activists, journalists etc. When you start adding it up, it’s inspiring what all sorts of South Africans have achieved in their life times.
-Be motivated to require more of yourself and strive to live a life worth commemorating, whether its on an international or local scale.
+South Africa boasts a plethora of internationally celebrated authors, musicians, academics, politicians, activists, journalists and more.
+Be motivated to ask more of yourself and strive to live a life worth commemorating, whether it's on an international or local scale.

 Albertina Sisulu, affectionately called the Mother of the Nation or Ma Sisulu, is best known for being a South African anti-apartheid activist and the wife...more

 One of South Africa’s most loved icons, Desmond Tutu is most known for being a human rights activist and a 1984 Nobel Prize winner.
 He later became the Archbishop of Cape Town, becoming the first black African to be elected into the role....more

 Dr Peter Magubane, an international icon of the struggle of journalists and photographers that have worked under repressive regimes, was born on 18 January 1932...more

 Nelson Rolihlahla Mandela is a former president of South Africa, the first to be democratically elected after the apartheid system was abolished....more